-Gigi Chawla, MD, senior medical director of primary care for Children’s Hospitals and Clinics of Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to discuss the prevention, diagnosis and treatment of ear infections in kids.
+Gigi Chawla, MD, senior medical director of primary care for Children’s Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to discuss the prevention, diagnosis and treatment of ear infections in kids.

 Tips for preventing ear infections: